 At the graduate level, students work with internationally-recognized faculty advisors combining classroom studies and research to earn master of science or doctorate degrees.
 In addition to well-equipped campus labs, our students work at top off-campus facilities, including accelerators, observatories, and spacecraft centers.

 Building on the legacy of space pioneer Dr. James Van Allen, the department is an established leader among universities in Space Physics.
-Our faculty and staff includes researchers and technicians who have built instruments for spacecraft including Voyager, Cassini, Polar, Cluster, Juno, Van Allen Probes, and Magnetospheric Multiscale and sounding rockets.
-With 70 instruments on launched spacecraft, it is one of few departments in the U.S. that offer students significant opportunities for spacecraft exploration of the solar system and beyond.
+Our faculty and staff include researchers who have built instruments for spacecraft including Voyager, Galileo, Cassini, Polar, Cluster, Juno, Van Allen Probes, and Magnetospheric Multiscale and sounding rockets.
+With instruments flown on 70 spacecraft for 60 successful missions, it is one of few departments in the U.S. that offer students significant opportunities for spacecraft exploration of the solar system and beyond.

 Particle Physics Discoveries